Events

 Who Should Attend: The NEXGEN Leadership Roundtable is ideal for young professionals who want to stay ahead of the curve and thrive in the commercial finance industry.

-Who Should Attend: The Small Factors Roundtable is ideal for Small Factor owners and professionals who are entrepreneurial in nature and involved in the day-to-day functions of their factoring organization.
+Who Should Attend: The Entrepreneurial Factors Roundtable is ideal for factoring company owners and professionals who are entrepreneurial in nature and involved in the day-to-day functions of their factoring organization.

 - David Jencks, Esq. - Attorney, Jencks Law, P.C.